 However, it is important to note that mood rings are not a substitute for professional help or treatment for mental health issues.
 They can be a useful tool for self-awareness and emotional regulation, but they should not be used as a replacement for professional care.

-Still, many people enjoy wearing mood rings because they think they offer a fun way to show off their personality or style.
-And while there is no scientific proof that mood rings work, there's also no harm in wearing one and seeing what colors it turns!
+Many people enjoy wearing mood rings due to the belief that they offer a fun way to show off their personality or style.
+And while there is no scientific proof that mood rings work, there’s also no harm in wearing one and seeing what colors it turns!

 A mood ring is a piece of jewelry that contains a thermochromic element, such as liquid crystal, that changes colors to indicate the wearer’s mood.
 The belief is that the rings change color based on the body temperature of the wearer, which is said to be influenced by emotions.